aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/mint-nft-cli.md

 ### Get coins from faucet

-1. Go to *Petra > Settings > Network > Testnet*.
+1. Go to the *Petra > Settings > Network > Testnet* network if not there already.

-1. Open the extension and connect your wallet to the Aptos faucet at https://aptoslabs.com/testnet-faucet:
+1. Connect your wallet to the Aptos faucet at https://aptoslabs.com/testnet-faucet:

   ![Faucet connect](../../../static/img/connect-wallet-faucet.png "Connect faucet to wallet")